dialog-semiconductor/BLE_SDK10_examples/connectivity/pxp_reporter_makefile/README.md

 - The [GNU Toolchain for ARM](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) should be downloaded.
 Note this requirement can be met by installing Smart Snippets Stuido.
 The [DA1469x Getting Started Guide](http://lpccs-docs.renesas.com/um-b-090-da1469x_getting_started/Software_Development_Tools/Software_Development_Tools.html#smartsnippets-tm-studio-installation-and-starting) will walk you through the Smart Snippets Studio installation process.
 - [Python](https://www.python.org/) v3.5 or later.
 Note this requirement can also be met by installing Smart Snippets Studio.
 - On Windows a Unix terminal, such as [cygwin](https://www.cygwin.com/), should be downloaded.
+Note if you are running make from cygwin the make utility is not installed automatically.
+Make sure you download it as part of the cygwin setup process.

 ## How to run the example